Devidkfr/ScriptWare/README.md

 This is currently the only place you can get SCRIPTWARE so there no other places to download scriptware!
 (This is my verison though!)

 Updates will be in the Update Logs!

+We have also been through many differnt DLLS & APIS
+We are currently decided to stick with Forlon API.